DNP's Main Initiatives

 Fairtrade Activities

 Fairtrade activities aim to improve the living conditions and self-independence of vulnerable producers and workers in developing countries by continuously and stably trading raw materials and products at a fair price.
 The DNP Group has worked to spread the Fairtrade activities since the inception of these activities in Japan.
 They include promoting the in-house consumption of Fairtrade-certified coffee, which reached one million cups in March 2018.
 In recognition of these achievements, DNP was presented with the first-ever certificate of commendation in Japan from Fairtrade Label Japan, a specified NPO.
+In fiscal 2022, we sold 2,487 dishes at cafeteria using Fairtrade-certified sesame seeds and 29,767 cups of Fairtrade-certified coffee and black tea.

-Support for women in developing countries(donation of postage stamps and postcards)
+Support for developing countries(donation of unneeded goods)

 In collaboration with the Japanese Organization for International Cooperation in Family Planning (JOICFP), an NGO for international cooperation, every year the DNP Group contributes to women's support activities, mainly supporting secure and safe childbirth in disaster-stricken regions in Asia, Africa and Japan, by donating used stamps and unused postcards and stamps.
 Numerous employees participate each year as a project enabling the participation of Group employees throughout Japan.
+In fiscal 2022, we donated 82,000 yen worth of unused stamps and postcards (face value), 10 kg of used commemorative stamps.
+Also this year, we newly donated 178 CDs and DVDs to Japan International Volunteer Center, an NGO that supports children's education in conflict areas.

 Local community contribution activities